yevgenykuz/.dotfiles/README.rst

 | This is my initial setup procedure of a Linux Mint >20 machine with Cinnamon.
 | Perform the steps in the following order.
+| If used for a virtual machine or WSL, jump to :ref:`install-git`.

 -----